kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 ## The value of time, the value of money

 There are various ways of trying to assess the value of something.
-For instance, one might define the value of a resource by how much someone else is willing to pay.
-In the domain of time we could ask the question of the hourly rate someone is willing to pay for our time/labor and consider that the value of our time.
+For instance, one might define the value of a resource by how much someone else is willing to pay for it.
+In the domain of time, we could ask the question of the hourly rate someone is willing to pay for our time/labor and consider that the value of our time.

 A contractor or employee might be able to gauge how much other people are